 The Employment Equality Acts 1998 – 2011 (the “Acts”) confer substantial protection on employees with disabilities.
 The definition of “disability” in the Acts is broadly interpreted, and would encompass a person with Asperger’s Syndrome.
 On this basis, the Company should be cognisant that the employee may seek to assert that he is being discriminated against on grounds of his disability should he be subject to any disciplinary procedure or action to his detriment.

-However, employees with disabilities are not protected from dismissal if they are not willing or fully capable of performing the
+However, employees with disabilities are not protected from dismissal if they are not willing or fully capable of performing the role in question, subject to the requirement to provide reasonable accommodation to facilitate the

 Already a subscriber?